NBC News team kidnapping in Syria: Early doubts

-While the network and Engel were thought of having followed "a consistent clear-cut narrative on the kidnapping," Jamie Dettmer of The Daily Beast challenged NBC's version only days later.
+While the network and Engel were thought to have followed "a consistent clear-cut narrative on the kidnapping," Jamie Dettmer of The Daily Beast challenged NBC's version only days later.
 The NBC version, he wrote, "omits much and is at odds with what security sources involved in the freeing of the group say happened," referring to unnamed sources who also claimed the network was trying to present the incident in the best possible light, masking a series of basic security lapses.

-Furthermore, according to Dettmer's unnamed sources, NBC’s security advisers had been convinced that there was at least some involvement of "rogue members of the rebel FSA."
-NBC's security contractor Pilgrims Group had already focussed on the area of Ma'arrat Misrin and urged FSA contacts to set up checkpoints to box the captors in, pointing out that Engel had been supportive of the uprising against Assad.
+Furthermore, according to Dettmer's unnamed sources, NBC's security advisers had been convinced that there was at least some involvement of "rogue members of the rebel FSA."
+NBC's security contractor Pilgrims Group had already focused on the area of Ma'arrat Misrin and urged FSA contacts to set up checkpoints to box the captors in, pointing out that Engel had been supportive of the uprising against Assad.
 The sources praised the fundamentalist rebel group Ahrar al-Sham for having done "a brilliant job" during the subsequent firefight.

 2015 revision of the course of events

 More than two years later, in April 2015, NBC News revised its narrative of the 2012 kidnapping, stating that it was highly likely that Engel and his team were abducted by a Sunni rebel group rather than by pro-regime Shabiha.
 Engel explained that their abductors had "put on an elaborate ruse to convince us they were Shiite shabiha militiamen".
-He upheld that they were rescued by Ahrar al-Sham, stating that a "bearded gunman" he referred to as the Islamist group's local commander Abu Ayman, had approached and told them they were safe now.
+He upheld that they were rescued by Ahrar al-Sham, stating that a "bearded gunman" he referred to as the Islamist group's local commander Abu Ayman had approached and told them they were safe now.

-Before, the New York Times had conducted several dozen interviews, suggesting that the NBC team "was almost certainly taken by a Sunni criminal element affiliated with the Free Syrian Army."
+Before this, the New York Times had conducted several dozen interviews which suggested that the NBC team "was almost certainly taken by a Sunni criminal element affiliated with the Free Syrian Army."
 The suspect group was named as the North Idlib Falcons Brigade, led by Azzo Qassab and Shukri Ajouj, who were said to have a history of smuggling and other crimes.
-According to current and former employees, NBC executives had already been informed of Ajouj and Qassab’s possible involvement during the kidnapping.
+According to current and former employees, NBC executives had already been informed of Ajouj and Qassab's possible involvement during the kidnapping.
 NBC had also received GPS data showing the captives being held in a chicken farm that was widely known by local residents and other rebels as being controlled by the rebel group.
 Nevertheless, NBC had put Richard Engel on the air with an account blaming Shiite captors.
+This decision was criticized by some.